Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-patterns.md

   piece of paper under each armpit and you do not want the pieces to fall.
 Only open up your arms is when doing a hustle whip to close the space between you and the follower.
+- Even if you are doing the steps correctly, you must actively lead the follower and move the slot.
+Otherwise she looks good dancing around you while you look like a pole standing in the middle.

 From Bob Wilder: